 The spotlight has been on Cancun as a result of the shooting that took place on November 4 at the Hyatt Ziva hotel in the state of Quintana Roo, and the authorities asked guests to take refuge inside their rooms, lock them and barricade the door.

-Before this event, a shooting inside a restaurant in Tulum, Quintana Roo, left two tourists dead, the Indian influencer Anjali Ryot was killed in the attack at "La Malquerida", according to information from the State Attorney General's Office.
+Before this event, shooting inside a restaurant in Tulum, Quintana Roo, left two tourists dead, the Indian influencer Anjali Ryot was killed in the attack at "La Malquerida", according to information from the State Attorney General's Office.
 Guests ran for their lives and used social networks to confirm the attack registered during that afternoon.

-In this context, the organization Stop Kidnapping, detailed that the municipality of Benito Juarez, in Quintana Roo (where Cancun is located) tops the list with the highest number of cases with that crime in the country.
+In this context, the organization Stop Kidnapping, detailed that the municipality of Benito Juarez, in Quintana Roo (where Cancun is located) tops the list with the highest number of cases of that crime in the country.
 In the demarcation, 64 kidnappings have been registered from December 2018 to October 2021, also on the list is Reynosa in Tamaulipas with 55, Ecatepec, in the State of Mexico (EDOMEX) with 53, Ciudad Juarez in Chihuahua with 49, Iztapalapa in Mexico City (CDMX) with 48 and Uruapan in Michoacan with 48.

 In the same period, a total of 4,69 cases of kidnapping were registered, which means an average of 117 kidnappings per month, 28 per week, and four per day.
 The president of Alto al Secuestro, Isabel Miranda de Wallace, assured that the warnings to international tourism not to visit Cancun are a blow to the economy and jobs in the country.